wavefrontHQ/docs/pages/doc/ai_genie.md

 ![anomaly intro](images/anomaly_simple.png)

-### Forecast Prediction Use Case
+### Forecasting Use Case

 Assume that Jo, an application developer, works on the backend database technology.
 In the company environment, each instance of the application is dedicated to a different customer, so the instances can be sized independently depending on customer usage.

-1. Jo needs to know several weeks ahead of time when the instance has to be expanded, and starts by using Wavefront to look at a chart that shows usage of the service over the last few weeks.
+1. Jo needs to know several weeks ahead of time when the instance has to be expanded, and uses Wavefront to look at a chart that shows usage of the service over the last few weeks.
 2. Next, Jo switches to AI Genie and selects **Forecasting** to see how the Wavefront AI algorithms predict what saturation levels will look like for the next four weeks.
 3. Jo adjusts the historic sample size to 5 weeks, and selects a conservative confidence factor.
-Even with conservative forecasting, it's pretty clear that saturation will be above 90% in 25 days.
+Even with conservative forecasting, saturation will be above 90% in 25 days.
 4. Jo initiates a change request to scale the cluster during the next change window.
 Jo also saves the chart to a new dashboard -- that dashboard will be useful later for exploration of other metrics associated with the same change window.

 ## How to Use AI Genie